Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/processing-lang/Stepper Motor.rst

     **public SteppingMotor(int[] mPins)**

         Constructor.
 The parameter represents the GPIO pin connected to the stepper motor.

     **public void motorStart()**

         Start a stepper motor thread, then the thread is in the state of waiting, waiting for a notification to wake it up.

     **public void moveSteps(int idir, int ims, int isteps)**

-    Used to drive stepper motor to rotate, the parameter “idir” indicates the direction that can be set as CW/CCW.
-The parameter “ims” is the delay (with unit ms) between each two steps of stepper motor.
-The higher the value of “ims”, the lower the speed of stepper motor.
-Parameter “isteps” specifies the number of rotating steps of the stepper motor.
+        Used to drive stepper motor to rotate, the parameter "idir" indicates the direction that can be set as CW/CCW.
+The parameter "ims" is the delay (with unit ms) between each two steps of stepper motor.
+The higher the value of "ims", the lower the speed of stepper motor.
+Parameter "isteps" specifies the number of rotating steps of the stepper motor.
 As for four-phase stepper motor, four steps make a cycle, if set isteps=1, which means to specify the stepping motor to rotate four steps.

     **public void motorStop()**

         Stop stepper motor.

     **public void motorRestart()**

         Restart to drive stepper motor.